VadimDez/freelance/README.md

 Freelance
 =========

-Old freelance platform developed by my in PHP with MVC, used Bootstrap for graphics.
+Old freelance platform developed by my in PHP, used Bootstrap for graphics.
 Uses PayPal as main payment method.